SPECIAL EVENT NEWS RELEASE

 Twinsburg, OH – March 9, 2021

-Paragon will be represented by Mr. Michael Craft, our Program Manager.
-Craft, who has an MS in Engineering from North Carolina State University, was formerly a research scientist with Virginia Tech, where he worked in the Center for Vehicle Systems and Safety.
-His experience was well-received at the Collider event, where breakout groups focused on topics like energy management, transportation, defense resiliency, and the future of military technology.
+Paragon will be represented by Mr. Michael Craft, Program Manager.
+Craft holds an M.S. in Engineering from North Carolina State University and was formerly a research scientist at Virginia Tech, where he worked in the Center for Vehicle Systems and Safety.
+His expertise was well‑received at the Collider event, where breakout groups focused on topics such as energy management, transportation, defense resilience, and the future of military technology.

-The event, which will be hosted online for COVID-19 precautions, brought together small businesses around the country to connect with Department of Defense Officials and other stakeholders.
-This opportunity is designed to give businesses greater insight into exactly what AFWERX does, and the needs that the Air and Space Forces will be looking for in future technology.
-Main events included keynote speakers from AFWERX program, the SBIR program, and universities and Fortune 500 companies alike, as well as breakout rooms, the Strategic Financing (STRATFI) showcase, and a Pitch Bowl.
+The event, which will be hosted online for COVID‑19 precautions, will bring together small businesses nationwide to connect with Department of Defense officials and other stakeholders.
+This forum is designed to give businesses deeper insight into AFWERX’s mission and the capabilities the Air and Space Forces will seek in future technology.
+Main events include keynote speakers from the AFWERX and SBIR programs, representatives from universities and Fortune 500 companies, breakout rooms, the Strategic Financing (STRATFI) showcase, and a Pitch Bowl.

-“[The] AFWERX program promises to be an excellent opportunity for small businesses interested in SBIR work,” Michael Craft said.
-“It gives a lot of understanding into the long-term needs of our military, and how we can best adapt our products to serve them in the future.”
+“The AFWERX program offers an excellent opportunity for small businesses interested in SBIR work,” Michael Craft said.
+“It provides deep insight into the long‑term needs of our military and how we can best adapt our products to serve them in the future.”

-Paragon has received a number of SBIR awards in the past, including a Phase 2 contract with the US Navy to further develop wireless avionic sensors.
-These sensors allow avionics machines to connect to various testing devices without the use of bulky, expensive cables, which can additionally inhibit testing and procedures.
+Paragon has received several SBIR awards, including a Phase II contract with the U.S. Navy to further develop wireless avionic sensors.
+These sensors enable avionics equipment to connect to various testing devices without bulky, expensive cables, which can also hinder testing procedures.

-In spite of pandemic regulations limiting the event to online attendance, the event will bring together small businesses and military personnel for two days of discussion and networking.
-Going forward, events like the SPARK Collider are crucial in making sure our technology continues to stay relevant and cutting-edge in a constantly evolving world, and we hope to someday return to doing more events safely in person.
+Despite pandemic restrictions limiting attendance to online participation, the event will bring together small businesses and military personnel for two days of discussion and networking.
+Going forward, events like the SPARK Collider are crucial for ensuring our technology remains relevant and cutting‑edge in a constantly evolving world, and we hope to resume safe in‑person gatherings when possible.

-To learn more about the SBIR program, SPARK Collider, and other upcoming events, visit the AFWERX website. .
+To learn more about the SBIR program, SPARK Collider, and upcoming events, visit the AFWERX website.

-Paragon Robotics is a manufacturer and service provider of data monitoring systems and controls products providing logging and automation solutions in energy, medical, industrial and environemental markets.
-Our Ethernet and/or wireless sensors and controls are used throughout the United States and Canada in a broad range of applications including energy efficiency (M&V), meter management, warehouse and cold storage, life sciences/ medical and industrial process monitoring.
-Configuration, measurement and system dashboards, data recording and logging software and analytics are provided at no additional costs.
-Paragon Robotics offers Enterprise level software for multi-user environements and cloud service for remote access to real time sensor data and alarm capabilities with immediate email and SMS text notification.
+Paragon Robotics is a manufacturer and service provider of data‑monitoring systems and control products, delivering logging and automation solutions for energy, medical, industrial, and environmental markets.
+Our Ethernet and wireless sensors and controls are used throughout the United States and Canada in applications such as energy efficiency (M&V), meter management, warehouse and cold‑storage monitoring, life sciences/medical research, and industrial process control.
+Configuration, measurement, system dashboards, data‑recording and logging software, and analytics are provided at no additional cost.
+Paragon Robotics offers enterprise‑level software for multi‑user environments and cloud services that enable remote, real‑time sensor data access and alarm capabilities with immediate email and SMS notifications.

 Contact: